CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-2.md

     ![](media/image_task07_errorsup2.png)
     >**Note:** Wait a few minutes for the first code cell to finish and it will proceed to next code cells automatically.
 Please note that some cells may take 5 minutes or longer to execute.

 5. Scroll to the last code cell, where the generated synthetic events should begin printing in JSON format.
-If the output matches the provided screenshot, the notebook is successfully streaming artificial click data to the Event Hub.
-Let the last query run in the background, we will proceed to the next task.
+If the output matches the provided screenshot, the notebook is successfully streaming artificial click data to the Event Hub. **Let the last query run in the background, and proceed to the next task.**
     ![](media/image_task07_step04up2.png)

+    >**Note:** You may see a notebook execution or notebook save failure due to size limitations.
+This can be safely ignored as the data will continue to generate in the background and may exceed the allowed size.

 ### Task 4: Define Eventstream topology
 In this task, you will create the Eventstream topology that will insert the streamed data into your KQL database.